Australia's antitrust chief claims victory after Facebook standoff

 Rival Nine Entertainment Co said on Wednesday it was now in talks with Facebook.

-“We’re still obviously proceeding with negotiations,” Nine CEO Hugh Marks told analysts at a company briefing.
-“It is really positive for our business and positive particularly for the publishing business.”
+“Facebook is more than willing to partner with news publishers.
+We absolutely recognize quality journalism is at the heart of how open societies function,” he said.

+He said Facebook was in active negotiations with publishers in France and Germany after agreeing deals for content in Britain and the United States.

-Reporting by Colin Packham and Byron Kaye; Writing by Jonathan Barrett; Editing by Jane Wardell and David Clarke
+Reporting by Colin Packham and Byron Kaye; Writing by Jonathan Barrett; Editing by Jane Wardell, David Clarke and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.